RevvingUpThatHill/PodDocs/readme.md

 ## Orchestration

 - The most significant problem for us to solve is the management of multiple containers.
 Our natural instinct is to use Kubernetes, but there is a key deficiency in that system: we have no access to stopped pods.
 We can not move the contents of a pod to cloud storage.
 That means that our only solution to running in Kubernetes is to keep all pods running all the time, which at the scale of PEP is probably not feasible.
-I tried bypassing these issues by running the pods as a sysbox DinD container, or by saving all the user's work in volumes, and think that this would likely be significantly more work than just running the orchestration ourselves on VMs, since Kubernetes abstractions become more of a obstacle than a benefit.
+I tried bypassing these issues by running the pods as a sysbox DinD container, or by saving all the user's work in volumes, and I think that this would likely be significantly more work than just running the orchestration ourselves on VMs, since Kubernetes abstractions became more of a obstacle than a benefit, since our use case is extremely niche.
+We can manage this using any cloud SDK.
 Actually, GitPod themselves have decided the same, and they recently published an article on why the company felt that Kubernetes development for pods was no longer feasible: https://www.gitpod.io/blog/we-are-leaving-kubernetes
 - Managing our own orchestration/scaling is a daunting task, but our real objective here is not to create a particularly efficient orchestration, but just to make saving pods feasible.
 So, for the POC, I would not even worry about ever scaling down nodes (save for perhaps a rare case where a node happens to have zero pods) and focus only on scaling up.
 Scaling down would require complicated eviction behavior which is not provided by an existing autoscaling solution since our application is extremely stateful (ie we would need to either wait for all pods to stop or gracefully stop them), but scaling up can be done without issue.
 ![image](./architecture.png)